Oil falls on Iran talks, weak U.S. jobs data

-NEW YORK Oil prices fell in light volume on Monday as revived talks on Iran's nuclear program eased fears of supply disruption, while slowing U.S. jobs growth sparked concern about demand for fuel.
+NEW YORK Oil prices fell in light volume on Monday as revived talks on Iran's nuclear program eased fears of supply disruption and on ideas slowing U.S. jobs growth may lessen demand for fuel.

-Negotiations between Iran and world powers over Tehran's disputed nuclear program are slated on April 14 in Istanbul.
-The resumption of talks after more than a year tempered worries about an immediate cut in supply.
+Negotiations between Iran and world powers over Tehran's disputed nuclear program will be held on April 14 in Istanbul.
+The resumption of talks, which collapsed more than a year ago, tempered worries about an immediate cut in supply or conflict.

-U.S. markets reacted to U.S. jobs data released on Friday when markets were shut to observe Good Friday.
-The employment report showed job growth slowed to 120,000 in March, well below expectations and the smallest increase since October.
+After being closed on Good Friday, oil markets and Wall Street on Monday reacted to Friday's U.S. nonfarm payrolls report that showed job growth slowed to 120,000, well below expectations and the smallest increase since October.

-U.S. RBOB gasoline futures slumped more than 4 cents, pressured by the sluggish employment data.
+U.S. RBOB gasoline futures slumped more than 4 cents, pressured by the bearish employment data.
 Heating oil futures declined by more than 2 cents.

-Trading was lackluster, with some investors still on holiday.
+Lacklustre trading was evident with some investors still on holiday.
 Total Brent and U.S. crude turnover, as well as volumes for U.S. RBOB gasoline and heating oil, were well below their 30-day averages.

 "If there are some good vibrations from the Iranian talks, and they don't immediately break down, the markets will have hopes that the European Union may lighten the sanctions on Iran, at least on the insurance front," said Olivier Jakob from Petromatrix.